 “What are you saying?”
 Vivenna said, feeling that she probably already knew.

-“You should learn to use the Breath,” Denth said.
-“Practice with it a bit.
+“You should learn to use the Breaths,” Denth said.
+“Practice with them a bit.
 In the troubles coming up, Tonks and I could sure use an Awakener backing us up.”

 Vivenna closed her eyes.
 Did he have to hit her with that now, right after twisting around her concerns about the Lifeless?
 She had expected troubles in coming to T’Telir.
 She had expected uncertainties and obstacles.
 She just hadn’t expected so many difficult decisions.